RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 #### The output section

 Unlike write-behind the output section does not specify which key and type to write to Redis as this is provided by the client command.
-However, it has an optional `expires` attribute to specify the TTL of the retrieved key in seconds.
+However, it has an optional `expire` attribute to specify the TTL of the retrieved key in seconds.

 ## Upgrading